 We were encouraged to read; a love and care of reading was fostered.
 I love reading.”

 Michelangelo – 19

 “You taught me to read, provided books at my level of reading ability.
-You had a good selection of books.
-You found books and series of interest I would enjoy.
+We had a good selection of books and you found books and series of interest I would enjoy.
 My older brothers and sisters shared their enthusiasm for and encouraged me to read particular books.
 Our rule of having to read the book before watching the movie created interest.”

 Princess – 17

 “I grew up surrounded by books.
 You are constantly suggesting books for me to read.
 I’ve always loved books and I can’t imagine not having them in my life.”

 “You found books I was able to read that were interesting and made sure there were library books all around that I would like so I would want to learn to read.
 It helped having a supportive Mum who didn’t get angry, who was patient when I was learning to read.”

 Jack Jack – 12

 “I read interesting books because I have to know what happens next!
 We have 8500 books, and we have to read the book before we can watch the movie.”

 “You taught me to read.
 Reading is great fun, I enjoy reading.”